________________________________________________

 Lesson #1: Know your usage.

 Businesses that plan purchases carefully look at historic usage and adjust for anticipated changes to forecast sales.
 When looking at historic usage a roaster should consider both the recent weekly volumes and the previous years’ sales.
-From there, businesses would factor in any anticipated changes in volumes from new accounts, lost accounts, new locations, closed locations, growth in sales, etc. Forecasting will look at estimated usage by coffee category, so the roaster knows what they expect to sell for each type of coffee they buy.
+From there, businesses would factor in any anticipated changes in volumes from new accounts, lost accounts, new locations, closed locations, growth in sales, etc. Once the buyer has the sales forecast, they can look at estimated usage by coffee category to plan purchases for each type of coffee they buy.

 Lesson #2: Learn how to say no.